Karoline of Manderscheid-Blankenheim

+Biography

-Karoline was the daughter of Count Johann Wilhelm von Manderscheid-Blankenheim zu Geroldseck and Countess Johanna Maximiliana Franziska von Limburg-Stirum (daughter of Count Christian Otto of Limburg-Stirum).
+Karoline was born on 13 November 1768 in Vienna.
+She was the daughter of Count Johann Wilhelm of Manderscheid-Blankenheim zu Geroldseck and Countess Johanna Maximiliana Franziska of Limburg-Stirum (daughter of Count Christian Otto of Limburg-Stirum).
 She had no children with her spouse, but two children with her long term lover Franz von Langendonck, captain of the Austrian army; one was her son Karl Ludwig (1793–dead after 1868), Viscount von Fribert.
 In 1805, her husband died and was succeeded by her brother-in-law as monarch.
 Karoline spent her remaining life mainly in Vienna.
+She died on 1 March 1831 in Vienna.